getml/getml.com/src/docs/user_guide/data_model/data_model.md

 `on` simply provides an extra handle to control, what subset of the data is part of any given time series.
 For example if you have a time series of sales data, you might want to only consider the sales data of a certain product category.
 In this case you would specify the `on` parameter to be the column containing the product category.

 !!! note "Tip"
     If you assign a column to the `on` parameter, then this column will not enter the model as a predictor.
-If you have reason to believe that this column is relevant to the model (i.e. the actual product category), duplicate that column in advance and assign the duplicate to the `on` parameter. (see class method [`add()`](getml.data.DataFrame.add))
+If you have reason to believe that this column is relevant to the model (i.e. the actual product category), duplicate that column in advance and assign the duplicate to the `on` parameter. (see class method [`add()`][getml.data.DataFrame.add])

 ### Lagged Target and horizon
 Another useful parameter in time series analysis is `lagged_target`.
 This boolean controls whether the target variable is used as a predictor.
 Including the target variable as a predictor can be useful in time series analysis, when at time of prediction, the target variable up until and including _now_ is known.
 In turn, this means lagged target variables are only permissible if the target variable is predicted for some when in the future.
 That is, the horizon must be assigned a positive value.